QubicRU/Creation-of-AI-artist-aNNa-Aigarth-to-attract-a-new-Gen-Z-audience/README.md

 ### TikTok: @Aigarth_

-Social networks that we plan to develop: **X, Instagram, TikTok, YouTube, Telegram, Spotify, Apple Music**
+Social networks that we plan to develop: **X, Instagram, TikTok, YouTube, Telegram, Spotify, Apple Music and others**

 For several months, we have been developing aNNa's social media accounts on a minimal budget and on our own initiative.
 We made a video in two languages, Russian and English, about Aigarth, smart contracts, and Monero mining, halving and other.
 I see that this is yielding good results, and it is time to increase our influence.